alimoameri/subtitle-translator/README.md

                         Model name (One of Gemini or OpenAI models accesible via API)

   * `-b`, `--batch-size`
-                        Batch size (Number of subtitle entries sent to the LLM each time)
+                        Batch size (Number of subtitle entries sent to the LLM each time; Default is 200)

 **Example:**